Discover more from Moviegoing with Bill

 Of course, how does one make a pizza dog work without being cute?
 How does Hawkeye find himself in a LARP without being fluffy?
 How do winks and nods occur without being light?
 Hawkeye may go further, but full-blown dark isn’t too likely.
 Maybe "Thanos was right” scribbled on the edge of a urinal is about as far as that attitude will be taken.
 And that would be far enough.

 Each high schooler has the ability to break the fourth wall and speak directly to everyone on the opposite end of the movie screen, in over-written and in-over-its-head monologues.
-Almost talking head-like in nature, these addressed to the audience moments are never lazy or misfired - they’re always well-intended and delivered with good hearts - but they’re perhaps too passionate and occasionally… cringing to watch.
+Almost talking head-like in nature, these addressed-to-the-audience moments are never lazy or misfired - they’re always well-intended and delivered with good hearts - but they’re perhaps too passionate and occasionally… cringing to watch.
 Do teens think to themselves in these ways?
 Sentences, statements, and loud questions are spoken as if it’s an early 90s Nickelodeon show, only with added vulgarities - both in attitude and in the childishness of the writing.

 The actors, all of them, put in what they can, but often will go so far emotionally and so strictly to what’s on paper that everything said and done just feels hokey, no matter the seriousness of the given scenarios.
 One such would be in an ideal football hero who is haunted by the memory or the imagined ghost of a dead relative who died overseas in the military.
 In one worn-out welcome sequence, this poor kid is tormented by this visage of a spirit, in ever-escalating and confusing ways.
 What was a small supporting role all of a sudden becomes integral to the whole story.
 And his big scene in front of a mirror is just unfortunate.

-Butterflies… is saved somewhat by an excellent score, mixing Christmas (yes, another seasonal tale) music with electronic beats, and very impressive visuals.
+The Party is saved somewhat by an excellent score, mixing Christmas (yes, another seasonal tale) music with electronic beats, and very impressive visuals.
 The sounds thump in every scene, matching exactly what these teens are feeling outwardly and throwing at the screen.
 The camera has a specific way of capturing peril and pleasure in equal measures, often getting profile shots of those speaking to us, but usually following along silently but kinetically.
 The aforementioned haunting scene is lit in fluorescent hues, with the lights blinking in strobes, inducing a sense of a mental state and the juxtaposition of a party going on with pain and trauma being experienced.
 The palette is fine and finessed, colorful and clear, giving life where there’s often something lacking.
 Many things lacking, even.
 Our eyes see the illusions of the movie, and are transfixed.

 The film inches towards interesting themes, but never follows through.
 A gaggle of bros talks about killing an ex-girlfriend, only to discuss how "sensitive” their lead guy is, despite his pure anger towards her and the profound heartbreak he’s in the midst of.
-His buddies, one in particular, almost have more than affection for him, hinting not so quietly at some repressed or unrequited love, but again Butterflies… never gives in.
+His buddies, one in particular, almost have more than affection for him, hinting not so quietly at some repressed or unrequited love, but again The Party never gives in.
 Maybe the film just didn’t see these things in itself.
 Maybe it was too concerned with the big picture that it lost sight of the little details.
 Too bad.
 2/5

 No Ectoplasm?
 No Problem.